apify/apify-docs/content/academy/web_scraping_for_beginners/best_practices.md

 Avoid using [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) as much as possible.
 Either declare them as a **constant** variable in your **constants.js** file, or if they are only used once, add a comment explaining what the number is.

-Don't write code lke this:
+Don't write code like this:

 ```JavaScript
 const x = (y) => (y - 32) * (5 / 9);